-The School Counseling program at Boston College prepares professional school counselors to work in elementary and secondary schools within a diverse and ever-changing society.
-The program has educated hundreds of well-trained, licensed school counselors to become leaders, advocates, and change agents who utilize evidence-based practices to remove barriers to learning and to promote positive development for all children and adolescents.
+Housed within Boston College’s Lynch School of Education and Human Development, the Master of Arts (M.A.) in School Counseling prepares you to work as a licensed school counselor in a broad range of elementary and secondary schools that represent our diverse and ever-changing society.
+The program’s small cohort size and comprehensive mentorship support make it a singular and nurturing place to launch a counseling career.
+The program has trained hundreds of school counselors to become leaders, advocates, and change agents who utilize evidence-based practices to remove barriers to learning and promote positive development for children and adolescents.

-Consistent with the national model of school counseling put forth by the American School Counselor Association (ASCA), our program trains students to take a “whole child” approach to their work by considering both the in-school and out-of-school factors that promote student thriving.
-Emphasis is placed on helping students to understand the ways in which multiple systems (e.g., families, schools, and communities) interact to promote thriving and achievement among children and adolescents representing diverse cultures, racial/ethnic groups, social classes, abilities/disabilities, and sexual orientations.
-Through coursework and practicum training, students learn how to utilize a range of interventions with youth and families as well as how to build collaborative partnerships within each of these systems.
+In keeping with the national model of school counseling put forth by the American School Counselor Association (ASCA), our program trains counselors to take a “whole child” approach, considering both the in-school and out-of-school factors that promote student thriving.
+Emphasis is placed on helping you understand how multiple systems—including families, schools, and communities—interact to promote thriving and achievement among children and adolescents who represent diverse cultures, racial and ethnic groups, social classes, abilities, and sexual orientations.

-To demonstrate foundational training in, and foster identification with, the field of psychology generally, and counseling and school counseling, specifically
+To demonstrate foundational training in—and identification with—the field of psychology generally and counseling and school counseling in particular

-To train students to become competent as practitioners, and knowledgeable of the ways in which science influences practice and how practice can inform scientific investigation
+To become competent practitioners who understand how science influences practice and practice informs scientific investigation

-This program consists of 16 courses for a total of 48 credits.
+This program consists of 16 courses worth a total of 48 credits.

-Full time students will typically complete the program in 2 years.
+Full-time students typically complete the program in two years.

-Students ideally begin the program in the fall, but may start in the winter.
+Most students begin the program in the fall, but you may also start in the winter.

-National ranking for Student Counseling and Personnel Services program
+National ranking for Student Counseling and Personnel Services programs